New Release

 A Great Read

 A fascinating and important story told in a very engaging way.
 The author paints very vivid pictures of life in London during that period in history giving a fascinating context to the early struggle for nursing to be able to rise above social norms and power structures of that time to develop the skill and professionalism that we know today.
+She writes so well about each of the characters involved that you get drawn in to their individual stories and lives.
+A very good read.

 Amazon Customer